stone1343/get-fluffy/README.md

 [Play now on GitHub Pages](https://stone1343.github.io/get-fluffy/public/index.html) (Desktop browser recommended)

 *Get Fluffy!* seems to work on iOS or Android, but I think you'll have a better experience on a modern desktop browser.
-It is not intended to be played with Glulxe -- it will not work properly, but more importantly, you won't get the proper experience.
+It is not designed to be played with Glulxe or Lectrote -- it will not work properly, but more importantly, you won't get the intended experience.

 If you've downloaded the project from GitHub, you don't need to compile or build anything, everything's provided, ready to go.